Photography

-I am a budding food stylist and photographer based out of Sydney, Australia.
+I am a food and lifestyle photographer and stylist based out of Sydney, Australia.
 I am a Canon girl.
-I use my Canon 450D EOS (now going on 6 years) for all the photography that you see on this blog and for my portfolio and client work.
-I use the Canon EF 50mm f/1.4 lens exclusively for my food shots.
-I am in awe of the light it creates and the amazing clarity it renders to my pictures.
-I always shoot in natural light which is very often quite early in the day.
+I used my Canon 450D EOS for seven years for all the photography that you see on this blog prior to July 2013 and for my portfolio and client work.
+As of July 2013, I now use Canon 5D Mark III for all my photography work both here on the blog and for client work (magazines/small businesses/cookbooks).
+I briefly used a Nikon D600 but the 5D is my weapon of choice for all food photography and reportage work.
+I always shoot in soft natural light which is very often quite early in the day or late in the evening (the magic hours of natural photography!).

 I love prop hunting and see food styling as an evolving art.
 I love setting up shoots while the food is cooking and adore honest pictures.
 Food that is not tampered with and absolutely delicious either warm from the oven or hot and simmering from the cooktop.
 If I wouldn’t eat it and relish it, I wouldn’t shoot it.
 I experiment with a lot of different looks to suit different moods and seasons.
 I try to inject a lot of my quirky, folksy and rustic personality into my pictures.
 My own personal style tends to be messy, edgy, often dark and eye catching!